slyon/ubuntu-maintainers-handbook/PackageFixing.md

 Go to the task (row) that starts with "bionic" and assign the task to yourself.

 Switch the status to "in progress" using the yellow pencil icons.
-If you don't see yellow pencil icons, you need to get permissions.

 ### Step 2: Clone the package (if you haven't already)